brendagarciac/brendagarciac/README.md

 - 👋 It's me!
 Hi!
 I’m @brendagarciac
 - 👀 I’m interested in Software Engineering
-- 🦾 My passion is actively supporing Women in STEM
+- 🦾 I am committed to representing & celebrating diverse voices in the tech community.
-- 💻 I’m looking to collaborate on any project that could help develop my skills
+- 💻 Always looking to collaborate on up and coming projects!
 - 📫 How to reach me: bgarciac2013@yahoo.com.mx

 <!---